NCEP Home > NCO Home > Systems Integration Branch > Restricted Data Information|

 will have been removed so that such files can be made fully and freely

 available to the general public without condition.

-If you are a current NCEP CCS user, if you have fully read and understood the
+If you are a current NCEP WCOSS user, if you have fully read and understood the

 above information, and if you

 agree to follow and abide by these obligations, then click the icon below